stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The ``configure`` method of ``StormpathWebSecurityConfigurerAdapter`` does some housekeeping to ensure that all of the Stormpath views (such as /login) remain available and then it calls your ``doConfigure`` method.

 In this case, we are expressing that anyone trying to get to ``/me`` should be fully authenticated.
+And, we are saying that access to any other path will be permitted.

 For more on ``HttpSecurity`` with Spring Security, look `here <http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#jc-httpsecurity>`_.